lucaswang977/devenv-config/README.md

 ## Description
 Setting up a productive development environment is always a time wasting thing to me.
 I am usually using two computers (one Mac Mini M1 and an old Pixelbook), which have different architecture (x86 & arm64) and operating systems.
+*(I recently bought a new Windows 11 laptop to replace my old Chromebook, so the setup procedure for Windows 11 has also been updated.)*

 Here are my personal requirements for setting up development environment:
 * It should provide the same development(Linux + NeoVim) experience across those computers;